Bertrand Clauzel: Early military career

 Clauzel enlisted in the 43rd Infantry as one of the volunteers of 1791.
 He saw service in the first campaign of the French Revolutionary Wars.
-Having distinguished himself repeatedly on the northern frontier (1792–1793) and in the eastern Pyrénées (1793–1794), Clauzel was made a chef de battalion and given the honour of bringing twenty four flags taken from the Spanish back to Paris to present to the National Convention.
+Having distinguished himself repeatedly on the northern frontier with the 43rd Line Infantry Regiment (1792–1793) and then in the eastern Pyrénées (1793–1794), Clauzel was made a chef de bataillon.
+Clauzel would also be given the honour of bringing twenty four flags taken from the Spanish back to Paris to present to the National Convention.